maeddes/hft-23-winter/README.md

 ### Multiple docker compose files with shared network
 ![multi docker compose](pics/Multiple_Docker_Compose.png)

+###Review questions
+* What is the limitation of dependson in a docker compose?
+* Why is the waiting service still able to call the other one too early?

 # 2023-12-15 Introduction to observability with OpenTelemetry

 * Why is there a need for monitoring and observability?